 - IART 101 Interdisciplinary Art I 4 hours.
 Thematically-organized foundation course.
 Creative projects combine studio work with art theory.
 Instruction in wide range of visual media.
 Approaches and techniques include drawing from observation, abstraction, color theory, and painting as well as exposure to associated conceptual issues.
 (C) - IART 102 Interdisciplinary Art II 4 hours.
 In this course we investigate the fundamental sculptural elements of form, mass, scale, structure and space.
 Students build an understanding of dimensional concepts through basic sculptural techniques and material exploration, as well as the theoretical concepts of Structuralism, site-specificity, and art as experience.
 (C) - IART 103 Interdisciplinary Art III 4 hours.
-Continuation of IART 102. - IART 104 Interdisciplinary Art IV 4 hours.
-Continuation of IART 103. - IART 120 Discovering Contemporary Art 4 hours.
+Continuation of IART 102.
+IART 104 Interdisciplinary Art IV 4 hours.
+Continuation of IART 103.

+- IART 120 Discovering Contemporary Art 4 hours.
 Following current trends in museums and galleries, this course offers methods of engagement to appreciate and evaluate contemporary art.
 Through discussions, readings, gallery visits and creative projects, students develop an understanding of the elements of art and the cultural and social conditions that influence artists.
 (Odd years; Fall) (C) - IART 200 Studio Topics in Interdisciplinary Art 1-4 hours.
 Specialized studio areas are offered.
 The area changes each time the course is taught.
 Prerequisite: completion of an art foundation program. - IART 300 Special Topics in Interdisciplinary Art 1-4 hours.
 Specialized art theory or studio areas are offered.
-The topic changes each time the course is taught. - IART 450 Independent Study 1-4 hours.
+The topic changes each time the course is taught. - IART 377 The Good Stuff: Found Object in Sculpture, Installation and Performance 4 hours.
+Through object experiments and spatial investigations, students examine the fundamental techniques of found object artwork.
+Students use accumulated or altered mass-manufactured objects in the disciplines of traditional assemblage sculpture, site-specific installation and prop-driven performance art.
+Prerequisite: completion of an art foundation program or permission of instructor. - IART 450 Independent Study 1-4 hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
 Approved Plan of Study required. - IART 460 Interdisciplinary Art Seminar 4 hours.
 A topical seminar primarily for Interdisciplinary Art majors.
 Topics vary from year to year.
-(Sufficient demand) - IART 470 Individual Project: Senior Studio 2-4 hours.
+(Sufficient demand) - IART 470 Individual Project: Senior Studio 4 hours.
 Seniors work independently on projects that extend their application of the concepts, techniques, and practices relevant to art making, with significant attention paid to clarifying and refining the Senior Show presentations.
 With emphasis on in-depth query and purposeful research, this is a self-directed, capstone studio course with an emphasis on the verbal and written articulation of the "what" and "why" of studio practice.
 Open to Interdisciplinary Art majors with senior standing. - IART 485 Interdisciplinary Art Internship 1-4 hours.
 Internship under supervision in such agencies as a regional art council, museum, gallery, etc. Available irregularly.